martinrebo/martinrebo/docs/Books/Effective_TS.md

 * Use template literal types to model structured subsets of string types and domain-specific languages (DSLs).
 * Combine template literal types with mapped and conditional types to capture nuanced relationships between types.
 * Take care to avoid crossing the line into inaccurate types.
 Strive for uses of template literal types that improve developer experience without requiring knowledge of fancy language features.

+### Item55: Write tests for your types

+For code on DefinitelyTyped, use dtslint.
+For your own code, use vitest, expect-type, or the Type Challenges approach.
+If you want to test type display, use eslint-plugin-expect-type.